hojelse/ads/notes-and-guides/analysis-of-algorithms.md

 The inner loop is running from `0` to `i` (not `0` to `N`).

-For each iteration of the outer loop will print double the amount of stars than the previous iteration.
+For each iteration of the outer loop, the inner loop will run double the amount of times, than the previous iteration.

+First iteration of the outer loop results in 1 star, then 2 stars, then 4 stars...

 Summing these amounts up is the Geometric sum.